bioimageit/manuscript/README.md

 # BioImageIT manuscript

-This repository contains the data used in the BioImageIT manuscript
+This repository contains the data used in the BioImageIT manuscript.